 - Senate Bill 725, which allows school employees to provide leftover food to students who are hungry.

-Thank you for stopping by Collin Evans’ blog, a Houston criminal attorney.
+Thank you for stopping by the blog of Collin Evans, a Houston criminal defense attorney.
 If you are interested in more local news or current events check out more of our blog.